 Most of the District's revenues are derived from water service charges received from its ratepayers.
 The District also derives cash flow from connection charges, antenna rents, and interest.
-The increase in Water Service Revenue of \$120,629 in 2021 is from higher summer usage for the single-family customers, offset by lower usage from municipal, commercial and irrigation customers.
-Other Non-Operating Revenue decreased by \$30,316 due to lower overhead revenues on WSEAs.
+The increase in Water Service Revenue of \$324,591 in 2022 is higher than in 2021 due to a 4% rate increase implemented in 2022.
+Other Non-Operating Revenue increased by \$1,969,178 due to the gain on the sale of the old maintenance facility.

-Operating Expenses for 2021 decreased by \$271,303 due to over \$500,000 in adjustments for Pension and OPEB expenses.
-These adjustments were offset by higher operating costs for work orders related to field maintenance and less charged to capitalized labor.
-Administrative and operating costs were also up due to higher employee costs for salary and cost of living adjustments, and employee cash outs.
-Non-Operating expenses increased by \$328,632 due to the absence of the capitalized interest offset in 2021.
-Capital contributions vary from year to year and were down by \$712,217 in 2021 due to lower contributions from developers.
+Operating Expenses for 2022 decreased by \$398,388 due to almost \$500,000 in adjustments for Pension and OPEB expenses.
+These adjustments were offset by higher operating costs for work orders related to field maintenance and less charges to capitalized labor.
+Administrative and operating costs were also up due to higher employee costs for salary and cost of living adjustments.
+Non-Operating expenses decreased by \$117,728 due to lower interest and bond issues costs for the refunding of debt that occurred in 2021.
+Capital contributions vary from year to year and were up significantly by \$4,721,077 in 2022 due to higher contributions from developers.